johnietre/jtrpc/SPEC.v2.md

 0 - 127 == non-error, 128 - 255 == error
 Non-Errors
 - 0 == OK
-Client Errors
+- 1 == Partial error (not a total failure, but something wrong still happened) Client Errors
 - 128 == Not found
 - 129 == Is stream (the path requested is a stream but stream not requested)